 Vaping is safer than cigarettes, but it is very far from safe .
-With the side effects that can come with inappropriate kratom use, it’s a much better idea not to smoke it.
+With the side effects of inappropriate kratom use, it’s a much better idea not to smoke it.

-Many people consider the possibility of vaping kratom purely because of how uncomfortable this herb is to take normally.
+Many people consider vaping kratom possible purely because of how uncomfortable this herb is to take normally.